asdf-vm/asdf-nodejs/README.md

     PATH="$(asdf nodejs wrappers-path):$PATH"
 ```

+> **Explanation:**
-> *Explanation:*
+>
-> Reshimming is the process of telling asdf to search for globally installed binaries, if we run `npm install -g typescript` we need to tell asdf to search for global installed binaries (`tsc` the Typescript compiler will be find and shimmed by asdf in this example), so that he can link them correctly with nodejs version changes.
-This step is necessary because of the high dynamicity of nodejs version switching
+> Reshimming is the process of telling asdf to search for globally installed binaries, if we run `npm install -g typescript` we need to tell asdf to search for global installed binaries (), so that he can link them correctly with nodejs version changes,`tsc` the Typescript compiler will be found and shimmed by asdf in this example.
+>
+> This step is necessary because of the high dynamicity of nodejs version switching

 ## Use